-Platelet-rich plasma (PRP) therapy is a biologic agent made from your own blood that has a high concentration of platelets.
+Platelet-rich plasma (PRP) therapy is a biological agent made from your blood that has a high concentration of platelets.

 Your blood consists of plasma (liquid), red blood cells, white blood cells, and platelets.
 Platelets form blood clots to stop cuts from bleeding.
 But they also have special proteins called growth factors that help the body’s healing process.

 The blood that circulates in your body contains only 6% platelets.
 PRP contains 94% platelets and 5–10 times the concentration of growth factors found in normal blood, providing greater healing potential.

 Am I a candidate for PRP therapy?

 Dr. Elbaz determines if you’re a candidate for PRP therapy after a consultation.
 He uses PRP therapy to treat many orthopedic conditions such as muscle, ligament, and tendon injuries, as well as arthritis and fractures.

 He uses PRP therapy to reduce pain and promote healing.
 For patients with arthritis, it may delay the need for joint replacement surgery.

 Dr. Elbaz requests you stop taking all non-steroidal anti-inflammatory drugs (NSAIDs) two weeks before your PRP therapy session.
 Anti-inflammatory medications may counteract the inflammatory process initiated by the PRP.

 What happens during PRP therapy?